Sky Ferreira: 2011–2012: As If! and Ghost

-2013–2014: Night Time, My Time and support touring
+2013–2018: Night Time, My Time, touring, and acting roles

 In June 2013, Ferreira starred in the short film IRL playing Angel, which has been described as "an eye-opening look into the reality of young life in New York".
 That month, she again renamed her debut studio album I Will, and stated that it would be released "later this summer".
 She noted that it would be composed of "ten up-tempo songs, all still pretty electronic, although for some reason it comes across more pop-rocky live."
 It was again renamed Night Time, My Time, and announced to be released on October 29, 2013, by Capitol Records.
 Upon its release, it received favorable reviews from music critics; at Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 79, which indicates "generally favorable reviews", based on 30 reviews.
 Rolling Stone listed it as the fifth-best debut album of 2013, noting its potent blending of synth-pop elements with a more grunge-inspired indie rock sound.
 The album was also listed as the 25th best overall album of the year by Complex.
 The record debuted at number 45 on the US Billboard 200.
 "You're Not the One" was released as the lead single from Night Time, My Time on September 24, 2013.

 In September, Ferreira starred as Kaycee in the independent film The Green Inferno.
 In the early morning of September 14, she and her boyfriend, DIIV frontman Zachary Cole Smith, were arrested at a traffic stop in Saugerties, New York for drug possession.
 Ferreira, who was in possession of ecstasy tablets, was arrested on drug possession and resisting arrest; Smith was in possession of heroin.
 She bailed herself out.
 In October, Ferreira cancelled the final week of her tour with Vampire Weekend after sustaining a hemorrhage to her vocal cords, which she later added was caused by a vocal node that was repeatedly misdiagnosed as laryngitis.
 In November, Ferreira and Icona Pop were announced as the opening acts for Miley Cyrus' Bangerz Tour, which began on February 14, 2014.
 Later that month, she released her third extended play, Night Time, My Time: B-Sides Part 1.
 In December, Ferreira was announced as the spokeswoman for hair care brand Redken.
-She subsequently appeared as a guest vocalist with Ariel Pink on his track "My Molly," which was released as a music video on December 23 of that year.
+She subsequently appeared as a guest vocalist with Ariel Pink on his track "My Molly", which was released as a music video on December 23 of that year.

 On February 20, 2014, during the third performance opening for the Bangerz Tour, Ferreira fell and split open her shin onstage.
 After completing the performance, Ferreira was taken by ambulance to an Anaheim hospital and treated with 60 stitches.
 As a result of the injury, she was forced to temporarily pull out of support for the tour, but returned shortly after.
 On November 20, 2014, while on her North American tour, Ferreira debuted a new track called "Guardian".